vframeio/_vcat_archived/README.md

 ### Building the frontend

-Production bundles should be built *locally* and then committed to git.
-Locally, run the script `./deploy.sh` and then run `./restart.sh` on the remote server.
+Production bundles should be built *remotely*.
+Run `npm run reload` on the remote server.

 Services are set up in `/etc/init.d`.
 Find sample init.d files in `./bin/init.d/`.
 If there's a problem do `service vcat restart` or `service sis restart`.